tokenlin/monad-demo/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with this demo, follow the steps below:

 1. Install dependencies if it was skipped in CLI:

 ```
-cd my-dapp-example
+git clone git@github.com:tokenlin/monad-demo.git
 yarn install
 ```